Węgorzewo: Kingdom of Prussia

 Angerburg became part of the Kingdom of Prussia in 1701 and was named a garrison town of the Prussian Army in 1718.
 A harbor was built on the Angerapp, allowing an aqueduct to be built in 1740, as well as an expansion of the garrison to include ten barracks.
 A water supply system was built in 1740 by Jan Władysław Suchodolec.
 Angerburg had approximately 1,800 inhabitants at this time.
 Its inhabitants suffered from warfare, however, as Angerburg was occupied by Russian troops during the Seven Years' War.
 During the Napoleonic Wars, typhus was brought by Russian troops and the town was plundered by French and Polish troops.

 King Stanisław Leszczyński of Poland stopped in the castle in March and May 1736.

 Angerburg was included in the Prussian province of East Prussia in 1773 and became the district seat of Landkreis Angerburg in 1818.
 The town became part of the German Empire upon the Prussian-led unification of Germany in 1871.
 A teaching seminary and a deaf-mute school were opened in 1820, and the town's population increased to over 3,500.
 In year 1825, the county of Angerburg/Węgobork (including the town) had 24,351 inhabitants, including (by mother tongue): 12,535 (~52%) Polish, 11,756 (~42%) German and 60 Lithuanian.
 Between 1848 and 1858, Polish pastor and opponent of Germanisation of Masuria Jan Fryderyk Anders was a pastor of the Węgobork Lutheran Parish.
+Polish secret resistance was active and smuggled weapons through the town to the Russian Partition of Poland during the January Uprising.
+In November 1864, local resistance leader Albert Mahler was arrested by the Prussians.

 The canalization of the Angerapp and the expansion of the harbor in 1856 allowed business to expand, and the garrison left the town in 1858.
 The district court and the office of the public prosecutor moved from Angerburg to Lyck (Ełk) after the Kreistag, or district parliament, hindered the connection of the town to developing road network and railways.
 Four annual fairs and two weekly markets were held in the town in the late 19th century.
 Angerburg was first connected to the railroad network in 1898, allowing it to develop into a trade center.
 The town became especially known for its Behindertenanstalt Bethesda, an institute for those with mental retardation.